Aditya7024/Maths-P-S-/README.md

 ### Description
 This folder contains resources on hypothesis testing, a method used to make inferences or draw conclusions about a population based on sample data.

-### Contents
-- `hypothesis_testing.xlsx`: An Excel file with data and examples of different hypothesis tests.
-- `sheet1.csv`: The raw data used in the Excel file, saved separately for easy viewing.

 ### Key Topics
 - Null and Alternative Hypotheses
 - Type I and Type II Errors